Panels

 Organizers: Ghulam Jilani Quadri (University of Oklahoma), Danielle Albers Szafir (University of North Carolina-Chapel Hill), Arran Zeyu Wang (University of North Carolina-Chapel Hill), Hyeon Jeon (Seoul National University)

-In the rapidly evolving field of information visualization, rigorous evaluation is essential for validating new techniques, understanding user interactions, and demonstrating the effectiveness of visualizations.
+In the rapidly evolving field of visualization, rigorous evaluation validates new techniques and demonstrates the effectiveness of and demonstrates the effectiveness of existing practices.
 The evaluation of visualization systems is fundamental to ensuring their effectiveness, usability, and impact.
-For example, it helps researchers identify potential issues or weaknesses in the system and allows visualization designers and developers to address them before the system is released.
+For example, evaluation helps researchers to identify potential issues or weaknesses in the system and allows visualization designers and developers to address them before the system is released.
 Faithful evaluations also provide valuable insights into how users interact with and perceive the system, enabling designers to make informed decisions about design choices and improvements.
-However, there is an emerging trend toward increasing the number of evaluations within a single study, raising critical questions about such an approach’s sustainability, feasibility, and methodological rigor.
-This panel aims to delve into and explore various perspectives and insights from leading experts in the field on how many evaluations are enough.
+However, in recent years, the number of evaluations in any given paper has increased.
+This increase raises critical questions about the evaluation’s sustainability, feasibility, and methodological rigor.
+With this panel, we aim to explore various perspectives and insights from leading experts in the field on “how many evaluations are enough” and the criteria for knowing when we need another study.

 Organizers: Michelle A. Borkin (Northeastern University), Melanie Tory (Roux Institute, Northeastern University)